kimamula/fp-in-javascript/lazy-array/README.md

     return e * index; // calculation is delayed until the element is actually referred to });

-// can also be create with a generator function var fibonacci = LazyArray(function*() {
+// can also be created with a generator function var fibonacci = LazyArray(function*() {
     let pre = 0, cur = 1;
     for (;;) {